chrisruis/Bayesian_phylogenetics/README.md

 Question 5: Do the ESS scores suggest that the run has converged sufficiently to analyse?
 ```

 To compare multiple log files, we need to select them in the top left window.
 Click on Sydney.log, then hold shift and click on New_Orleans.log.
 This selects both files.
 You should see the bottom left window change - the Mean and ESS estimates change to n/a as we have multiple runs selected.
+Then click ucldMean.norovirus to display summaries of this parameter for both datasets.
 The window should look like this:

 <img src="_figures/tracer_multiple_ucldMean.png" width = "500">